banbox/bandoc/bot/en-US/guide/strat_custom.md

         }
     },
 ```
-The above additional subscription is for the `1h` period candle of the current product, and the preheating quantity is 30.
+The above additional subscription is for the `1h` period candle of the current symbol, and the preheating quantity is 30.

-## Save intermediate state
+## Use CandleSticks of other periods/symbols {#info_bar}

-Sometimes you may need to save some intermediate states for the next calculation; or you may need to synchronize some information between different callback functions.
+Your strategy may not only require a single symbol and a single period, but sometimes you may need candlesticks of other periods or other symbols.
+You can subscribe and use them through `OnPairInfos` and `OnInfoBar`.

 ```go
 package ma